CREPIC21/linux-server-wordpress-configuration/README.md

 systemctl restart ssh
 ```
-- now you can SSH to the VM without password(you will not be asked for a password anymore:
+- now you can SSH to the VM without password(you will not be asked for a password anymore):
 ```
 ssh -p 22 <user_name>@<vm_ip_address>
 ```